 Deduct 0.2 from the required EERs and IPLVs for units with a heating section other than electric resistance heat.

-Single-phase air-cooled heat pumps < 65,000 Btu/h are regulated by NAECA.
-SEER and HSPF values are those set by NAECA
+Applies to all units, including single-phase and three-phase.
+For single-phase air-cooled heat pumps < 65,000 Btu/h, SEER and HSPF values are those set by NAECA.